Performance Optimization

 Solution: Reduce the number of fields.
 Typically, for troubleshooting, you don’t need hundreds of fields per record.
 Aim for fewer than 50 fields to keep data sizes manageable.
 You can use pipelines to reduce and filter out unnecessary fields.

-2. Slower Queries
+2. Slower Queries and solutions

 Each query that uses SELECT *